scottjaymsu/Aircraft-Management/README.md

 ```

 ## Okta Login
 Currently, okta is set up with a sample dev account.
 It will need to be integrated with the internal Okta system for NetJets.
 All account creation, editing, and deletion is done through Okta.
 Okta is implemented using the Okta-hosted Sign-in Widget to redirect the users to authenticate, then redirect back to the app.
-This is the recommended approach by Okta — most secure and fastest to implement.
+This is the recommended approach by Okta.

 **Sample User:**

 Username:
 ```
 test@dev.com